Green Bay–Austin Straubel International Airport

 Green Bay Austin Straubel International Airport is a county-owned public-use airport in Brown County, Wisconsin, United States, which serves Northeastern Wisconsin.
 It is the fourth busiest of eight commercial service airports in Wisconsin in terms of passengers served.
 The airport is located 7 NM southwest of downtown Green Bay, in the village of Ashwaubenon.

-Green Bay Austin Straubel International Airport is also known as "The Gateway to Lambeau", as it is the primary airport utilized for people and teams traveling to Lambeau Field, home of the Green Bay Packers.

 History

 The airport is named for Lt.
 Col. Austin Straubel, the first aviator from Brown County to die in his country's service, on February 3, 1942, after having served for thirteen years in the United States Army Air Corps.
 The airport name was officially changed to Green Bay Austin Straubel International Airport on August 17, 2016.

 Facilities

 Green Bay–Austin Straubel International Airport has two fixed-base operators: Executive Air and Jet Air.
 Both offer full service during operating hours.
 The airport covers 2441 acre and has two runways.